reefland/extra_k8s_apps/apps/pod-restart-info-collector/README.md

       muteSeconds: 600
   ```

-  * See [Project Github Page](https://github.com/airwallex/k8s-pod-restart-info-collector) for additional details on values
+  * See [Project GitHub Page](https://github.com/airwallex/k8s-pod-restart-info-collector) for additional details on values
   * Uncomment and set `clusterName` which can be any value, used in messages only
   * Uncommnet and set `slackWebhookURL` to the value appropriate for your Slack setup
     * Works well with other Slack compatible Webhooks such as Mattermost